-Meredith Rowe is an Associate Professor at the Harvard Graduate School of Education.
+Meredith Rowe is a Professor at the Harvard Graduate School of Education.
 She leads a research program on understanding the role of parent and family factors in children’s early language and literacy development.
 She is particularly interested in uncovering how variations in children’s early communicative environments contribute to language development and in applying this knowledge to the development of intervention strategies for low-income families.

 Dr. Rowe received her doctoral degree in Human Development and Psychology from the Harvard Graduate School of Education in 2003 and then pursued postdoctoral fellowships in the Psychology and Sociology departments at the University of Chicago for several years.
 In 2009, she was appointed Assistant Professor in the Department of Human Development and Quantitative Methodology at the University of Maryland, and was promoted to Associate Professor in 2014 before joining the faculty at Harvard.